-first megalithic monuments were built by the first farmers, tribes of neolithic cattle
+first megalithic monuments were built by early farmers, tribes of neolithic cattle

 herders who made an epic journey from Brittany in France around